ThePrimeagen/fem-git/lessons/04-git-gud/C-reset.md

 Notice that it destroyed all work to README.md.
 That is because --hard will reset _ALL_ work in the worktree and index (staging area).
-So even if we had README.md `git add`d it would still have been reseted back to the HEAD state.
+So even if we had `git add README.md` it would still have been reset back to the HEAD state.

 foo.md did not get destroyed because git is not tracking the file in any way.